 Working Group Process

 In April 2020, the Board of Governors reaffirmed that climate action is a high priority, even during the COVID-19 pandemic.
 Additionally, the UBC Board of Governors endorsed climate action as a key sustainability focus area for UBC campuses.
-Following this leadership endorsement, the CAP 2030 process launched in May 2020 with the creation of a number of Working Groups, each focused on the following topics:
+Following this leadership endorsement, the CAP 2030 process launched in May 2020 with the creation of a number of Working Groups for the campuses, each focused on the following topics:

 - Energy Supply and Buildings